-An appeal meeting with the Property Supervisor or the Compliance staff will be held within 10 business days of receipt of the applicant's request.
+An appeal meeting with the Property Supervisor will be held within 10 business days of receipt of the applicant's request.

 Within five days of the appeal meeting, the property will advise the applicant in writing of the final decision regarding eligibility.
 Apartments will not be held for those applicants in the appeal process.